rsmith-nl/nctools/README.rst

 General remarks about the programs
 ==================================

 These programs are command-line utilities.
 There are no GUI front-ends planned at the moment.

 All these programs can read files in other directories.
 They will however only write files in the current working directory.
-The output filename will be generated from the input filename by removing any directories and the extension.
-Where necessary, new extensions and/or modifiers are added.
+The output filename will be generated from the input filename by removing any directories and the Where necessary, new extensions and/or modifiers are added.
 So an input file '..\foo\bar.dxf' will generally result in an output file named 'bar' with the appropriate extension.

 To try the programs without installing them, run::